edwinsteele/wordspeak.org/posts/developing-on-an-ipad.md

 * Prompt looses connectivity to the server after a couple of minutes in the background, but setting the initial session command in Prompt to: `tmux attach || tmux`, along with the ssh agent makes restoring my current state a 5 second process.
 * I miss being able to "print" PDFs of some pages, which is helpful for capturing receipts.
 There's no obvious solution but needing to live without something helps question its value, and I'm now less attached to capturing receipts in this manner.

-# I'd do it again
+# And I'd do it again
 I was surprised how effectively I was able to work.
 The experience would be better with a terminal client that supported copy-and-paste, a client that maintained connectivity for longer and a keyboard that had a physical ESC key but otherwise it was quite acceptable.
-It's not my work platform of choice, but if I didn't expect to do a significant amount of work, and had a stable network connection, I'd try it again.
+It's not my work platform of choice, but if I didn't expect to do a significant amount of work, and had a stable network connection, I'd do it again.